 The card can be utilized at virtually any location that accepts the MasterCard.
 You should use University and State Contracts whenever possible as they offer the most competitive pricing and favorable terms to the University.
 A list of University Contract vendors are listed on the Purchasing Department’s Home Page or State Contracted Vendors on DAS Website.

-Only regular full or part time employees of the University, designated by the Department Reporting Authority, will be permitted to receive a Procurement Card.
+Only permanent full or part time employees of the University, designated by the Department Reporting Authority, will be permitted to receive a Procurement Card.
 An individual may only receive his or her card after the following:

 - Completing an Application Form & record manager Form

 - Attending a Mandatory Procurement Card Training Session

 The cardholder is required to read the Procurement Card User Guide and must adhere to all Procurement Card policies and procedures outlined therein.
 Prospective cardholders and record managers must be present at the mandatory training session.
 Failure to attend this training session will prevent receipt of the card.

 Retirees returning as part-time employees may continue to hold a Procurement Card if all of the following criteria are met:

 - The retiree must be returning to work in the same department where they previously held a Procurement Card.